-"Genshin Impact," developed by miHoYo, is a globally popular action role-playing game that integrates an in-game lottery system, commonly known as the "Gacha" (抽卡) mechanism, to acquire characters and weapons.
+"Genshin Impact," developed by miHoYo, is a globally popular action role-playing game that integrates an in-game lottery system, commonly known as the "Gacha" mechanism, to acquire characters and weapons.
 The “Gacha” system, which originates from Japanese mobile games, encourages players to spend real or in-game currency for a chance to get their desired in-game items.
-There are 3 banners (卡池) in the game: “up” character(限定池), weapon(武器池), and regular banner(常驻池).
-You spend a pull (一次抽卡) to draw from the banners.
+There are 3 banners in the game: “up” character,weaponand regular banner.
+You spend a pull to draw from the banners.
 We want to analyze the real probability of getting a character or specific weapon and verify whether it corresponds with the probability with that published by miHoYo.

 Datasets